Available in Ebook Formats and Paperback

 There are stories, poems and limericks from authors from the USA, Canada, UK, Australia and New Zealand, all of whom share a common workplace experience.

 From tales from American “tramp printers” who were able to travel the length and breadth of the United States working on various newspapers on the way, to the unique language and terminology used by compositors on a London Fleet Street “companionship” and lots of stories in between.

 All Ebook formats available at: Smashwords

 Printers’ Tales is also available in a print version.
 Just over 100 pages, nicely laid out on cream paper, with a matte soft cover.
-Available now at Createspace.
+Available now on Amazon.

 Below are a couple of samples from the print version which uses gothic headings and easy-to-read serif type.

 Please note: All the stories in the book are published on this website.